 stratospheric contribution to the tropospheric column ozone seems a bit arbitrary.

-This was arbitrary and has been removed from the revision.
-We have updated how the calculation of flux is made, and are no longer using this change of I, the updated calculations are on DOLAST: text/pageno/line “...
+We agree with the reviewer that this was arbitrary and so we have removed from the revision.
+We have updated how the calculation of flux is made, and are no longer using this change of I. The updated calculations are on DOLAST: text/pageno/line “...
 To determine the ozone column attributable to STT, we determine monthly averaged STT impact (I; fraction of tropospheric ozone sourced from the stratosphere as shown above) and the monthly mean tropospheric ozone column (from the GEOS-Chem multi-year mean, Ω O 3 ) over the regions described above.
 This can be expressed simply as the STT flux per event (flux I in each month: flux i = Ω O 3 × I. Next we determine how many events are occuring per month by assuming only one event can occur at one time, and that no event is measured twice. ...”.

 Minor comments: